 - For information on how to view your case status online, visit VACourts.gov.

 - Most likely, either you were tried in your absence or an arrest warrant was issued because you failed to appear in court.

 - If you were tried in your absence, find out what the sentence was in your case.
-If the fine is within your expectations, then all you need to do is pay the fine and costs within 30 calendar days to avoid suspension of your license for non-payment.
-Otherwise, continue reading below.
+You will need to pay the fine and costs within 90 calendar days to avoid interest and additional fees.

 - If an arrest warrant was authorized, see the Arrest Warrant section below.